 The Basics of Fleet Management

 What is Fleet Management?

 Therefore fleet management is the art and the science of managing fleets of vehicles.
-These can be private fleet business (company vehicles of small or large companies).
-They can also be public organizations such as police, ambulances, etc. For fleet managers, they need to do project management to track all vehicles, fleet operations, maintenance tasks, and much more.
+These can be private fleet businesses (company vehicles of small or large companies).
+They can also be public organizations such as police, ambulances, etc. Fleet managers, need to do project management to track all vehicles, fleet operations, maintenance tasks, and much more.

 What is Fleet Management Software?